koenpunt/InbeaconSdk-android/documentation/using-the-sdk.md

 * Custom properties.
 You can define other properties, like "facebook-ID" or "my-ID".
 Properties can be String, long, double or boolean type.

 * Tags.
-Users can be tagged, a tag us a string that can be set or reset.
+Users can be tagged, a tag is a string that can be set or reset.

 User properties are **persistent** on the device, and also **automatically synchronized with the backend** and thus will **survive an app re-install** (on both iOS and Android)